-I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 4th April 2023 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Highway Concessions One Private Limited ("HC One" or "the Investment Manager") acting as the investment manager for Highways Infrastructure Trust ("the Trust" or "Highways InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 23rd December 2021, bearing registration number IN/InvIT/21-22/0019 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the Trust.
-For the purpose of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of Galaxy Investments II Pte.
-Limited ("the Sponsor" or "Galaxy") as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").
+I, Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238, have been appointed vide letter dated 16th October 2023 as an independent valuer, as defined as per Regulation 2(zzf) of the SEBI InvIT Regulations, by Highway Concessions One Private Limited ("HC One" or "the Investment Manager") acting as the investment manager for Highways Infrastructure Trust ("the Trust" or "Highways InvIT"), an infrastructure investment trust, registered with the Securities Exchange Board of India ("SEBI") with effect from 23rd December 2021, bearing registration number IN/InvIT/21-22/0019 and Axis Trustee Services Limited ("the Trustee") acting on behalf of the Trust.
+For the purpose of determination of the financial valuation of the special purpose vehicles (defined below and hereinafter together referred as "the SPVs") of InvIT Asset held by Highways Infrastructure Trust as per the requirements of the Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, as amended ("SEBI InvIT Regulations").
 The SPVs are to be valued as per Regulation 21 of SEBI (Infrastructure Investment Trust) Regulations 2014 ("SEBI InvIT Regulations") as amended from time to time, where HC One is acting as the Investment Manager.

-I am enclosing the Report providing opinion on the fair enterprise value of the SPVs as defined hereinafter on a going concern basis as at 31st March 2023 ("Valuation Date").
+I am enclosing the independent valuation Report providing opinion on the fair enterprise value of the SPVs as defined hereinafter on a going concern basis as at 30th September 2023 ("Valuation Date").